AntoineBoyerGabarra/ML_2022/README.md

 ## _run.py/ipynb_
--regroups the process of data visualization and cleaning.
+regroups the process of data visualization, cleaning and the training of the methods.

  implents and runs the functions of _implementations.py/ipynb_